thijsrijpert/php-development-kit/README.md

 Testing is enforced by the pipeline

 ## Licenses
-This repository uses GPLv2 with class path exception for more information see
+This repository uses GPLv2 with class path exception, for more information see:
 - LICENSE
 - ADDITIONAL_LICENSE_INFO